dataviscourse/tutorials/lectures/lecture-javascript.md

 ### Control Structures

 JavaScript comes with standard conditional control structures – if and switch.
+Check out the [MDN guides on equality tests](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness); JavaScript is a bit odd as it does type-coercion for double equals sings `==`.

 {% include code.html id="control_structures" file="control_structures.js" code="" js="true" preview="false" %}